This is a sponsored post, but all opinions are my own.

 They will find the nastiest item that they can find to put in their hands and then put their hands in their mouth.

 Pack a bottle of natural hand sanitizer for cleaning little hands without worry.
-Or make your own.
-Either way, it saves you having to run to the bathroom every 10 minutes to wash hands.
+It saves you having to run to the bathroom every 10 minutes to wash hands.

 And it’s especially important to clean a toddler’s hands before they snack.